Radisson Blu Iveria Hotel, Tbilisi

-The Radisson Blu Iveria Hotel is a hotel in the city center of Tbilisi located on Rose Revolution Square.
+The Radisson Blu Iveria Hotel is a 236-room hotel on Rose Revolution Square in the city center of Tbilisi.
+It has a casino and spa as well as good views of Mtatsminda District.

+History

 The hotel was built in 1967 by the Soviet government as the premier luxury hotel of the Georgian Soviet Socialist Republic and was named Hotel Iveria after the ancient kingdom of Iveria.
+At that time, it was the tallest building in the city.

-As a result of the war in Abkhazia in 1992, the hotel became a refugee camp housing more than 800 refugees.
-In 2004 the refugees were removed from the hotel and offered $7000 per room.
+In 1992, due to the war in Abkhazia, the hotel became a refugee camp housing more than 800 refugees.
+In 2004, the refugees were removed from the hotel and offered $7,000 per room.
 The dilapidated hotel was stripped down to its steel structural frame and completely rebuilt as a modern luxury business hotel, managed by the Radisson Hotels group.
 It reopened in 2009 as the Radisson Blu Iveria Hotel.
+The new building was designed by Graft.